PhoenixSun17/2022-2023-notes/Interaction/Week7.md

 1. Be objectives
 2. Dont argue with participant, dont get defensive (participant always right)
 3. Find limitation, dont make inappropriate claims

+###### In class 7.b
+1. Yes
+2. Kind of
+3. Kind of
+4. move with head but not turn with face
+5. Kind of awkward
+6. Yes
+7. yes
+8. No for now